Eagle Scout Forms

-It makes sense to have the approvals done in the order presented- unit leader (Scoutmaster, Varsity Coach, Venture Advisor, or Skipper), unit committee, and beneficiary.
+It makes sense to have the approvals done in the order presented- unit leader (Scoutmaster, Venture Advisor, or Skipper), unit committee, and beneficiary.
 They are not required to be in that order, but all three should be there when the proposal is presented for the district approval.

 Must the project be approved before you start work on it?

 The Eagle Scout Service Project Workbook calls for the approval of the project proposal before you proceed.
 The proposal must be sufficiently developed so the district advancement committee can be sure the work will meet all requirements listed below.
-Do NOT do the project until AFTER you have the approvals SIGNED in the workbook.
+Do NOT start the project until AFTER you have the approvals SIGNED in the workbook.

 1. It provides sufficient opportunity to meet the Eagle Scout service project requirement.
 You must show that planning, development, and leadership will take place; and how the three factors will benefit a religious institution, a school, or your community .